apache/airflow/docs/apache-airflow/core-concepts/executor/celery.rst

 For more information about setting up a Celery broker, refer to the exhaustive `Celery documentation on the topic <https://docs.celeryq.dev/en/latest/getting-started/>`_.

+The configuration parameters of the Celery Executor can be found in :doc:`apache-airflow-providers-celery:configurations-ref`.

 Here are a few imperative requirements for your workers:

 - ``airflow`` needs to be installed, and the CLI needs to be in the path